msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 end
 ```

 Next, we implicitly define the statistical model with simulated data.
 The data are stored as a `Vector{A}`, where each element of the vector is associated with one parameter vector, and where `A` depends on the representation of the neural estimator.
-Since our data is replicated, we will use the Deep Sets framework and, since each replicate is univariate, we will use a dense neural network (DNN) for the inner network.
+Since our data is replicated, we will use the DeepSets framework and, since each replicate is univariate, we will use a dense neural network (DNN) for the inner network.
 Since the inner network is a DNN, `A` should be a sub-type of `AbstractArray`, with the independent replicates stored in the final dimension.
 ```
 function simulate(parameters, m)
 	Z = [θ[1] .+ θ[2] .* randn(Float32, 1, m) for θ ∈ eachcol(parameters)]